No description

 import {html} from "nyooom/render"

-import {ObservableValue} from "nyooom/observable"
+import {Observable} from "nyooom/observable"

-const text = new ObservableValue("Nyooom is cool")
+const text = new Observable({value: "Nyooom is cool"})

 setTimeout(() => {text.value = "Nyooom is awesome!"}, 1e5)